kanchen4552/kanchen4552.github.io/_pages/about.md

 [January 2025] Paper published in Nature Medicine: [Evaluating generalizability of oncology trial results to real-world patients using machine learning-based trial emulations](https://www.nature.com/articles/s41591-024-03352-5).

-[December 2024] Paper published at JASA: [Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk](https://www.tandfonline.com/doi/abs/10.1080/01621459.2024.2441519).
+[December 2024] Paper published in JASA: [Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk](https://www.tandfonline.com/doi/abs/10.1080/01621459.2024.2441519).

 [August 2024] Presented at JSM 2024 (Statistics and Health Policy Section).
 Title: “A Differential Effect Approach to Partial Identification of Treatment Effects.”